BuzzFeed: News

 BuzzFeed's news division began in December 2011 with the appointment of Ben Smith as editor-in-chief.
 In 2013, Pulitzer Prize winner Mark Schoofs of ProPublica was hired as head of investigative reporting.
 By 2016, BuzzFeed had 20 investigative journalists.
 Chief executive Jonah Peretti announced the BuzzFeed News division would close on April 20, 2023.

 Video

 BuzzFeed Video, BuzzFeed Motion Picture's flagship YouTube channel, produces original content.
 Its production studio and team are based in Los Angeles.
 Since hiring Ze Frank in 2012, BuzzFeed Video has produced several video series, including "The Try Guys".
+They also created You Do You and its spinoff Unfortunately Ashly.
 In August 2014, the company announced a new division, BuzzFeed Motion Pictures, which may produce feature-length films.
 As of September 1, 2021, BuzzFeed Video's YouTube channel had garnered more than 17.4 billion views and more than 20.3 million subscribers.
 BuzzFeed later announced that YouTube signed on for two feature-length series to be created by BuzzFeed Motion Pictures, entitled Broke and Squad Wars.